Skip to main content

 4. The tax over the value added

 tax revenues from VAT amounted to 70,177 million, 10.3% more than in 2017.
 The figures are affected by the impact of the SII.
 If corrected, growth would be 3.7%.
-This latest growth underestimates the dynamism that the tax showed in 2018 due to the effect on collection of factors related to previous years; specifically, the returns made corresponding to 2017, the adjustments with the provincial territories and the decrease in income from other periods (a consequence of the changes in the management of deferrals that took place in 2017 and whose effects were carried over into 2018).
+This latest growth underestimates the dynamism shown by the tax in 2018 due to the effect on revenue of factors related to previous years; Specifically, the refunds made for 2017, the adjustments with the regional territories and the decrease in income from other periods (a consequence of the changes in the management of deferrals that took place in 2017 and whose effects were carried over into 2018).

 In 2018 final expenditure subject to VAT grew by 5.6%, compared to 6.4% the previous year (Table 4.1).
-The increase in prices was approximately the same as in 2017, so that the moderation of growth mainly affected the real part (see Chart 4.1) and the second part of the year (in the first half, spending grew by 6.7% and in the second 4.5%).
+The increase in prices was approximately the same as in 2017, so that the moderation in growth mainly affected the real part (see Chart 4.1) and the second half of the year (in the first half, spending grew by 6.7% and in the second by 4.5%).

-By components, the slower pace of growth was concentrated in household consumption spending, which increased by 5.2%, more than one point below the growth recorded a year earlier.
-It was also in the second half of the year when the loss of intensity of growth was evident (this expense grew by 6.5% in the first six months and 3.9% in the subsequent ones).
-As in total spending, it is the fifth consecutive year of increase in this component, at an average rate of almost 5.5% and in parallel with the also sustained growth in family income (see Chart 4.2).
-For its part, the expenditure of the AA.PP. grew more than in 2017 (4.9% compared to the previous 3.4%), due, above all, to the behavior of investment spending, which increased by almost 12%, practically double that of 2017.
-Spending on new housing experienced growth similar to that of 2017 (16.3%).
-At the end of 2018, there were already eight consecutive quarters in which double-digit increases in this spending had been recorded.
+By component, the slowest growth rate was concentrated in household consumption spending, which increased by 5.2%, more than one point below the growth recorded a year earlier.
+It was also in the second half of the year that the loss of growth intensity was felt (this expenditure grew by 6.5% in the first six months and by 3.9% in the following ones).
+As with total expenditure, this is the fifth consecutive year of growth in this component, at an average rate of almost 5.5% and in parallel with the sustained growth in family incomes (see Chart 4.2).
+For its part, the expenditure of the AA.PP. grew more than in 2017 (4.9% compared to the previous 3.4%), mainly due to the performance of investment spending, which increased by almost 12%, practically double that of 2017.
+Spending on new housing experienced a similar growth to that of 2017 (16.3%).
+By the end of 2018, there had already been eight consecutive quarters in which double-digit increases in this expenditure had been recorded.
 Other indicators related to new housing show the same profile (see Chart 4.3).

 The effective rate of VAT remained close to 15.3%, which is the level reached after the last increases in the general and reduced rates in September 2012 (Table 4.1).
-There were no regulatory changes with a significant impact on the type.
-The rate was only lowered in cinemas, from general to reduced, and only for half a year (after the approval of the Budget in July).
+There were no regulatory changes with a significant impact on the rate.
+The only thing that occurred was the reduction in the rate for cinemas, from the general rate to the reduced rate, and only for half a year (after the approval of the Budget in July).
 The impact was of little quantitative importance (Table 1.5).

 The VAT accrued in the period grew by 5.6%, the same, given the stability of the effective rate, as the subject expenditure (Table 4.1).
 The net VAT accrued (which differs from the previous one because it includes the variation in the balance that companies leave to compensate from one year to the next) grew a little less, 5.3%.